The effective field theory of K-mouflage: Introduction

 The effective field theory approach also suffers from the fact that gravity acts on all scales, therefore implying that a perturbative approach at the cosmological level will usually not be able to unravel properties of dark energy or modified gravity models from the largest scales in the Universe to the Solar System ones.
 Such an extension is nevertheless crucial as one cannot be content with a large-scale description of dark energy or modified gravity which cannot be shown to be compatible with local measurements in the Solar system \cite{Bertotti:2003rm,Williams:2012nc}.
 The traditional approach to this issue, which involves building explicit models and screening mechanisms \cite{Khoury:2010xi}, complements the effective field theory description.
 For theories involving only second-order equations of motion, the compatibility between dark energy or modified gravity with local tests relies on the known screening mechanisms: chameleon\cite{KhouryWeltman,Khoury:2003aq,Brax:2004qh} and Damour-Polyakov \cite{Damour:1994zq,Pietroni:2005pv,Hinterbichler:2010es,Olive:2007aj,Brax:2010gi}, K-mouflage \cite{Babichev:2009ee,Brax:2012jr} and Vainshtein \cite{Vainshtein:1972sx}.

 In this paper, we focus on the K-mouflage mechanism \cite{Brax:2014wla,Brax:2014gra,Brax:2014yla,Barreira:2014gwa,Barreira:2015aea,Brax:2015lra} and examine its description in terms of the effective field theory of dark energy.
+K-mouflage models are $K$-essence models \cite{ArmendarizPicon:2000dh,ArmendarizPicon:2000ah} complemented with a universal coupling of the scalar field to matter.
+The coupling to matter changes the cosmological dynamics of the models compared to $K$-essence \cite{Brax:2014wla}.
+This can be exemplified by the looser link between the equation of state of dark energy $w_{\rm de}$ and the speed of scalar perturbations $c_s$ \cite{Brax:2015lra} with no imaginary $c_s$ when $w_{\rm de}<-1$.
 Because we start from a specific scenario, the K-mouflage modified-gravity model, which is fully defined at the nonlinear level, we obtain the exact nonlinear effective field theory action and equations of motion.
 It turns out that the effective field theory action up to quadratic order involves the first two derivatives of the K-mouflage function $K(\tilde\chi)$, where $\tilde\chi$ is the reduced kinetic energy of the K-mouflage scalar whose presence affects gravity.
 In particular, the role of $K'(\tilde\chi)$, the first derivative of $K(\tilde\chi)$, is made explicit inasmuch as it appears explicitly in the modification of Newton's constant \cite{Brax:2014gra} ${\cal G}_{\rm N} = \bar{A}^2 (1+ \frac{2\beta^2}{\bar K'}) {\cal G}_{\rm N0}$ and needs to be large in screened situations.
 In the cosmological context, screening occurs in the early Universe when densities are large and $\bar K'\gg 1$.
 On the contrary, when dark energy and modified gravity effects matter at small redshift, the function $\bar K'$ tends to one and the K-mouflage field behaves like a massless scalar coupled to matter with a strength $\beta$.
 The coupling function $\bar A$ plays a crucial role in the cosmological evolution of Newton's constant and is constrained by the local time dependence of Newton's constant in the solar system providing a link between the cosmological and the local properties of K-mouflage.